llpeterson/e2e/rpc.md

 running on a specific server.
 One server process is presumed to be enough to serve calls from all the client processes that might call it.

-With cloud services (and what is now known as *cloud native*), the client invokes a method on a *service*, which in order to support calls from arbitrarily many clients at the same time, is implemented by a scalable number of server processes, each potentially running on a different server machine.
-This is where the cloud comes into play: datacenters make a seeminly infinite number of server machines available to scale up cloud services.
-When we use the term "scalable," what we really mean is that the number of identical server processes you elect to spin up depends on the workload (i.e., the number of clients that want service at any given time) and that number can be adjusted dynamically over time.
-One other detail is that cloud services don't typically create a new process, per se, but rather, they launch a new *container*, which is essentially a process encapsulated inside an environment that includes all the software packages the process needs to run.
-Docker is today's canonical example of a container.
+With cloud services, the client invokes a method on a *service*, which in order to support calls from arbitrarily many clients at the same time, is implemented by a scalable number of server processes, each potentially running on a different server machine.
+This is where the cloud comes into play: datacenters make a seemingly infinite number of server machines available to scale up cloud services.
+When we use the term "scalable," what we mean is that the number of identical server processes you elect to create depends on the workload (i.e., the number of clients that want service at any given time) and that number can be adjusted dynamically over time.
+One other detail is that cloud services don't typically create a new process, per se, but rather, they launch a new *container*, which is essentially a process encapsulated inside an isolated environment that includes all the software packages the process needs to run.
+Docker is today's canonical example of a container platform.

 <figure class="line">
 	<a id="rpc-service"></a>